oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 ## Task 3: Configure the web services

-  To setup a basic web server we will use **Apache** following this [tutorial](https://docs.oracle.com/en/learn/apache-install/#introduction).
+  To set up a basic web server we will use **Apache** following this [tutorial](https://docs.oracle.com/en/learn/apache-install/#introduction).

-1. Connect to the Chicago Compute Instance Public IP with a SSH client.
+1. Connect to the Chicago Compute Instance Public IP with an SSH client.
 There are many SSH clients available, I will use [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).
 Download and open Putty.
 In the sessions menu input the public IP of the Compute in Chicago and in the connections menu, under SSH, select the **private** SSH key you saved when you deployed the instance.
    ![Putty details](images/putty.png)

   Click **Open**, input user **opc** and you should see the Linux CLI of the Compute.